kuchaguangjie/git-merge-flow/doc/graph-commit-change.md

 ```
 	  A---B---C topic
 	 /         \
-    D---E---F---G---H master (contain all changes in topic)
+    D---E---F---G---H master (contains all changes in topic)
 ```

 ---